IronLady/Robot-CRUD/README.md

 This project was a part of 2DC Frontend Developer Exam

-React
-Reducers using Redux Toolkit
+React, Redux Toolkit and RTK Query